Francois-v3/CDNBoxd/README.md

 ## How to install

 * Require node (8+ LTS) and npm.
-Production tested releases Node v8.9.4, v8.11.1, v8.11.4, v10.14.1, v12.20.1.
+Production tested with Node releases v8.9.4, v8.11.4, v10.14.1, v12.20.1, v14.16.0.
 * git clone https://github.com/Francois-v3/CDNBoxd.git
 * npm install
-* download GeoLite2 Country from https://dev.maxmind.com/geoip/geoip2/geolite2/ and copy GeoLite2-Country.mmdb into CDNBoxd directory
+* optional, download GeoLite2 Country from https://dev.maxmind.com/geoip/geoip2/geolite2/ and copy GeoLite2-Country.mmdb into CDNBoxd directory
 * copy config-template.json to config.json and change it to your settings.
 * copy cdnboxd-template.service to cdnboxd.service and change \<home\> to your directory.
 * install cdnboxd.service into systemd